Metaswitch/clearwater-readthedocs/Backups.md

 # Backups

-Within a Clearwater deployment, ellis, homestead and homer all store persistent data.
+Within a Clearwater deployment, ellis, homestead, homer and memento all store persistent data.
 (Bono and sprout do not.)
-To prevent data loss in disaster scenarios, ellis, homestead and homer all have data backup and restore mechanisms.
+To prevent data loss in disaster scenarios, ellis, homestead, homer and memento all have data backup and restore mechanisms.
 Specifically, all support

 *   manual backup
 *   periodic automated local backup